jflec/mayview/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Modpack Version**
-Please provide the exact version you're using (e.g., 1.0.6).
+You can find the modpack version in the title bar of the Minecraft window.

 **Describe the Bug**
 Give a clear and concise description of the issue.
 Include steps to reproduce it, expected behavior, and what actually happens.